 It is a group of programs responsible for managing a computer’s software, the mediator between the user and the computer’s software and the main operator of a computer device.
 It carries out main tasks such as managing and allocating the computer’s sources (memory, hard drive, access to attached devices, etc.), arranging order priorities, controlling input and output devices such as the keyboard, facilitating networks and managing files.

-There are many operating systems like Windows, Mac OS X, MS-DO, Haiku, Chrome OS, MENUET, eComStation, TAILS.
+There are many operating systems such as Windows, Mac OS X, MS- DOS, Haiku, Chrome OS, MenuetOS, eComStation and Tails.

-Operating systems are divided into two parts:
+Operating systems can be divided into two types: